Harland Miller: York, So Good They Named it Once

 Included in gallery admission.

-Harland Miller: York, So Good They Named It Once will feature some of Miller’s best-known works alongside new paintings created especially for the exhibition.
+Harland Miller: York, So Good They Named It Once features some of Miller’s best-known works alongside new paintings created especially for the exhibition.

 These include his renowned ‘Penguin Book Covers’, inspired by the dust jackets of volumes from the 1950s and 1960s, and the ‘Pelican Bad Weather Paintings’ which evoke the culture and geography of Yorkshire as a whole.